 Our favourite deals

-As it turns out, cheap deals suitable for pensioners are not as uncommon as you might think.
+As it turns out, there are plenty of cheap deals suitable for pensioners.
 Here's a few of our favourites:

 *Average speeds are based on the download speeds of at least 50% of customers at peak time(8pm to 10pm).
 Speed can be affected by a range of technical and environmental factors.
 The speed you receive where you live may be lower than that listed above.
 You can check the estimated speed to your property prior to purchasing.